 Many of the requirements set forth in the EMFAD statute are currently being met through tools which were not available at the time the statute was enacted.
 OMIG is utilizing tools through the OPTUM Decision Support System (DSS) procurement which provides fraud analysis detection tools including predictive scoring for post-payment detection, complex pattern analysis, link analysis, data mining, and case tracking.
-Also, OMIG has built a professional data analytics team by reallocating positions to allow for data scientists and business analysts.
+Also, OMIG has recently built a professional data analytic team by reallocating positions to allow for data statisticians and analysts.
 This team conducts statistical analysis of Medicaid billing to identify suspected fraud, waste, and abuse.

 OMIG continues to review and monitor the developments with the new MMIS, EEF and EDW in order to plan for and assess the systems available before an EMFAD bid proposal can be released.
-As part of the 2017 organization report to Legislative Audit, OMIG reported that the projected implementation of the EMFAD program would be SFY2019.
-However, OMIG has not requested state general revenue funding in SFY20 for EMFAD.
+As part of the 2017 organization report to Legislative Audit, OMIG reported that the projected implementation of the EMFAD program is SFY2019.
+OMIG has not requested state general revenue funding in SFY20 for EMFAD.
 As of this time, the programs currently developed by OMIG are sufficient for the detection of fraud, waste, and abuse.
-As technology advances and with the implementation of Managed Care populations in Arkansas Medicaid, additional tools may become necessary and a more robust EMFAD may be required to analyze data across multiple populations.
-OMIG will continue to monitor the current tools efficiency and effectiveness as well as the advances of technology in coordination with the Department of Inspector General to determine whether any EMFAD proposal should be released.
+As technology advances and with the implementation of Managed Care populations within Arkansas Medicaid, additional tools may be necessary and a more robust EMFAD required to analyze data across multiple populations.